Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/miss_quotes.md

 Wrongly quoted as futuristic cringe, it wasn't.

-The same magazine over seven decades later: "Fully transistorized computer, the IBM 608, hit the market in late 1957.
-It weighed 1.2 tons."
+The same magazine over seven decades later: «Fully transistorized computer, the IBM 608, hit the market in late 1957.
+It weighed 1.2 tons.»

 ---